greggersaurus/OpenSteamController/DevBoard/README.md

     1. Is this related to ADC IRQ always running?
     1. Is this related to monitor command lock up?
 1. Check clean build works (i.e. from fresh clone)
+1. Revisit and clean init()
+    1. What GPIOs, etc. do we still not understand?
+1. Make template or something for communicating with Radio chip
+    1. via UART?
+    1. Mostly just a reference to RevEng efforts to get more data?
+1. Update led command to allow LED to blink?
+    1. Use another counter?
 1. Look into having USB UART CDC still be active for controller build...
 (This might not be possible.
 Need to learn more about USB in general I think...)
     1. This could be an awesome debug option to be able plug controller into PC to get stats, etc. via UART after usage...
 1. (finish) ADC command
+    1. Make sure interrupts are working as expected
+        1. Always be converting? or no for power reasons?
     1. Have it use interrupt like Valve's firmware does
         1. Make sure IRQ is not starving anything running in normal execution context (i.e. not IRQ)
     1. Add safety checks, timeouts, etc.